standard-procedure/plumbing/README.md

 ### Threaded actprs

-Using threaded (or rails) mode gives you concurrency and parallelism.
+Using threaded (or threaded_rails) mode gives you concurrency and parallelism.
 If all your public objects are actors and you are careful about callbacks then the actor model will keep your code safe.
 But there are a couple of extra things to consider.

 Firstly, when you pass parameters or return results between threads, those objects are "transported" across the boundaries.
 Most objects are `clone`d.
 Hashes, keyword arguments and arrays have their contents recursively transported.
 And any object that uses `GlobalID::Identification` (for example, ActiveRecord models) are marshalled into a GlobalID, then unmarshalled back in to their original object.
 This is to prevent the same object from being amended in both the caller and receiver's threads.